zzz2002/Certbot_TLSAgen_Hook/README.md

 _If you wish to contact me please email me at zzz2002@gmail.com_

 _Last modified:_
+2018-09-29 07:36 correct some spelling erros.
+As I cannot spell there will be many more of these!!!

 # Certbot TLSA Generator

 I wrote this bash script to automate the process of generating and updating the TLSA records in my DNS (Bind9).
 It started out to be a “simple” wrapper to Viktor Dukhovni's tlsagen script.

 It can be run two way
 1) as a Letsencrypt (certbot) renew-hook.